-When considering nutritional deficiencies it is important not just to review your diet in terms of what you eat and drink.
+There are a number of other vitamins and minerals – including potassium – which can cause hair loss if the body is significantly deficient.
+As such, when considering nutritional deficiencies it is important not just to review your diet in terms of what you eat and drink.
 Of course it is vital to ensure you are feeding your body a healthy balance of key vitamins, minerals and fatty acids etc, but it is also beneficial to look at whether there are any other symptoms that could suggest an underlying health issue or undiagnosed illness, meaning your body may not be able to absorb some nutrients properly.
 For example, the autoimmune disorder Coeliac’s disease – where those affected are intolerant to gluten – can hinder absorption of vitamin B12 and folate, resulting in pernicious anaemia.

 There are in fact a number of dietary factors that can influence both hair growth and hair fall.
 Sugar consumption – which can be unexpectedly high due to the rise in ‘hidden sugars’, particularly in convenience foods – has been linked to thinning hair.
 As, conversely, have diet drinks and foods.
 Eating too much red meat is another dietary minefield when it comes to general health concerns as well as hairloss, though those with highly restrictive or elimination diets, such as vegetarians or vegans, also need to be particularly mindful of their nutrition in order to maintain healthy hair growth.